-If a passenger sustains an injury on board the cruise liner, it may be possible to file a claim against the vessel’s owner, the company that chartered the trip, the company that was operating the ship, or even the company that actually sold the ticket for that cruise liner.
+If a passenger sustains an injury on board the cruise ship, it may be possible to file a claim against the vessel’s owner, the company that chartered the trip, the company that was operating the ship, or even the company that actually sold the ticket for that cruise liner.
 In addition, if a third party on that ship caused the injury, the victim might also be able to file a personal injury lawsuit against that entity or individual.

-Types of Cruise Liner Injury Claims
+Types of Cruise Ship Accident Claims

 The Soffer Firm cruise liner injury lawyers handle claims involving: